 Raced by Danny Ongais (Carlsbad, CA) in SCCA Nationals and Regionals 1974 (first seen at a Riverside Regional 17 Mar 1974; Ongais finished 1st in Northern Pacific Division with 42 pts); US Pro series 1974 (1 race only: R5 Ontario 1 Sep); raced by Ongais in SCCA Nationals early 1975 (won Riverside National 17 Feb 1975, 3rd in Southern Pacific Division with 9 pts).
 When Ongais went to drive for Interscope, the T300 was sold to Ray Stephens (Costa Mesa, CA) who recalls picking up the orange Lola at Interscope Racing.
 Raced in SCCA Nationals 1975 (crashed in the Willow Springs National 13 Apr 1975), 1976 (2nd in Southern Pacific Division with 17 pts) and 1977 (1st in Southern Pacific Division with 15 pts); advertised by Stephens in Feb 1978.

-Ray cannot recall who he sold it to so the car's history is unknown until advertised by Gary Wilson (Towanda, KS) in Autoweek in May 1981 as the ex-Ongais car.
-Sold by Wilson to Jay Braffett (Willow Park TX) around 1981 or 1982.
+Bought from Stephens by Bill Allen (Huntington Beach, CA) and extensively rebuilt before being used in SCCA events at Riverside, Willow Springs and Laguna Seca.
+As Formula A was being merged into A Sports Racing in 1979, the car then sat on display at Allen's business for over a year.
+Then sold to Gary Wilson (Towanda, KS) who advertised it in Autoweek in May 1981 as the ex-Ongais car.
+Sold by Wilson to Jay Braffett (Willow Park, TX) around 1981 or 1982.
 Wilson told Braffett he had not run it himself but that it had previously been raced by Ongais.
 Braffett raced HU17 in senior competition just once, the CAT race at Hallet on 7 Jun 1987, qualifying ninth, finishing tenth in the qualifier and then retiring after 17 laps of the main race with engine trouble.
 Still in Jay's garage gathering dust in April 2016.